amaresh329/DEVTINDERNODE/homework.md

 -what are dependencies
 -what is the use of "-g" while npm install
 -difference between caret and tilde (^ & ~)

+-Initialize git
+-.gitignore
+-create a remote repo on github
+-push all code to remote origin
+-play with routes and route extensions ex:/hello,/,/hello/2 -order of the routes matter
+-Install postman app and make workspace/collection -->test API call